aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-02-29-encryption-context/background.md

 ### Which Attributes to Include

-#### Option Taken : Allow the user to configure which signed fields are included.
+#### Option Taken : Allow the user to configure which signed fields are included

 Where the customer used to designate “sign only” they now specify a subset of those to be in the encryption context.